naobot/frenchorthographe/README.md

 - **-er** is sometimes pronounced with a silent "r" (more likly for verbs and adjectives) *E.g. all**er**, premi**er***
 - **-t** and **-d** are frequently silent in the final position/ *E.g. ven**t**, tan**t**, lai**d**, pie**d***

+### Apostrophes
+- they don't do anything for pronunciation just pretend they're not there